-Their ability to cut through various materials and make plunge cuts make oscillating tool blades ideal for small jobs, such as cutting openings out of drywall, trimming baseboards, cutting pipes, grinding out old grout, and lopping off nail heads.
+Because of their ability to cut through various materials—and their ability to make plunge cuts—oscillating tool blades are often ideal for small jobs, such as cutting openings out of drywall, trimming baseboards, cutting pipes, grinding out old grout, and lopping off nail heads.

 Carbide is a steel alloy that includes tungsten, which makes it much harder than other steel alloys, giving it a longer life and faster cutting speed.

 Bi-metal blades consist of two different types of steel: conventional steel, which comprises the body of the saw blade, and high-speed steel, which is used for the teeth and holds its hardness even at high temperatures.